 PhpRemoteAdmin

+If you’ve ever used PhpMyAdmin before, you’ll know it can be quite handy, especially for people like me who always forget SQL’s syntax.
 I even use it for simple tasks just so I can see what SQL it generated and it even has a handy “Create PHP Code” button to give me a baseline to start hacking the query to suit my situation.

 This is great for local setups, but sometimes I need to do a query a production database where PhpMyAdmin is not installed and its alot easier to inspect the data of big tables with a gui (at least for me anyway).

 Another helpful tip that I picked up from my new work place (thanks Rich) is to make PhpMyAdmin connect to a remote database via an SSH tunnel.
+It requires a small config change to PhpMyAdmin, but it works a charm!

-To differentiate between a tunnelled database and the local one, you need to configure your web server to serve up PhpMyAdmin from an additional URL, such as http://localhost/phpremoteadmin in addition to the standard http://localhost/phpmyadmin.
+configure your web server to serve up PhpMyAdmin from an additional URL, such as

-I added a second alias for PhpMyAdmin in /etc/apache2/conf.d/phpmyadmin.conf to look like this:
+I added a second alias for PhpMyAdmin in /etc/apache2/conf.d/phpmyadmin.conf

 Alias /phpmyadmin /usr/share/phpmyadmin